Mosta: History

-Mosta has been inhabited since pre-history.
+Mosta has been inhabited since prehistory.
 Dolmens in the limits of Mosta and cart ruts are primary evidence of this.
 Each dolmen has two rectangular standing stones and one other similar stone positioned horizontally above the other two.

 In the Middle Ages, Mosta was a small hamlet amongst a number of other hamlets, each sparsely populated.
-These tiny villages were Raħal Calleja, Raħal Ħobla, Raħal Pessa or Pise, Raħal Sir, Raħal Kircipulli, Raħal Brabar and Raħal Dimech.
+These tiny villages were Raħal Calleja, Raħal Ħobla, Raħal Pessa (or Pise / Bise), Raħal Sir, Raħal Kircipulli, Raħal Brabar and Raħal Dimech (or Dimag).
 In the 16th century, these hamlets decreased in importance and Mosta took its place as the principal village.
+In 1419, the hamlets of Raħal Calleja, Bise and Dimag collectively had a population of 475, while by the late 15th century Mosta had a population of 482 people.

+In 1526, Barbary pirates led by Sinen Rais raided Mosta, killed some of its inhabitants and enslaved around 400 people.
+According to tradition, a bride who was about to get married was among those captured, and this episode came to be known as the tale of the bride of Mosta (l-għarusa tal-Mosta) in Maltese folklore.
+Several versions of the story exist, with the most common being that a bride named Angelica or Marianna Cumbo was abducted from her family's residence, the Cumbo Tower, and was taken to the harem of a North African sultan or pasha.
+In most versions, her betrothed, Toni Manduca, managed to obtain her freedom by paying a ransom or by traveling to where she was being held and helping her escape.
+The bride is said to have died shortly after their return to Malta and her husband died some time later while fighting the Turks.

-The Apostolic Visit of Mgr Pietro Dusina in 1575 indicated that even the church dedicated to the Assumption that stood in Mosta was so important in the area that it was erroneously called ‘parochial church’.
+The apostolic visit of Mgr Pietro Dusina in 1575 indicated that even the church dedicated to the Assumption that stood in Mosta was so important in the area that it was erroneously called ‘parochial church’.
 In 1575, there were 580 persons living in Mosta.

 Mosta is, in contemporary times, witnessing the construction of many new houses.
 New built-up zones with residential houses are found on the outskirts of older Mosta.
-These new zones are known as: Santa Margerita, Tal-Blata l-Għolja, Iż-Żokrija, Is-Sgħajtar and Ta’ Mlit.
+These new zones are known as: Santa Margerita, Tal-Blata l-Għolja, Iż-Żokrija, Is-Sgħajtar and Ta' Mlit.
 This means that the population of Mosta is increasing.
 Mosta has also become a bustling commercial centre.
 All these developments have made Mosta a big town by local standards and it is today amongst the largest in the Maltese Islands.